open-telemetry/oteps/text/0156-columnar-encoding.md

 The analytical database industry and more recently the stream processing solutions have used columnar encoding methods to optimize the processing and the storage of structured data.
-This proposal aims to leverage this representation to make the Open Telemetry protocol more efficient end-to-end.
+This proposal aims to leverage this representation to make the OpenTelemetry protocol more efficient end-to-end.

 > Definition: a multivariate time series has more than one time-dependent variable.
 Each variable depends not only on its past values but also has some dependency on other variables.
 A 3 axis accelerometer reporting 3 metrics simultaneously;